Premier League fixtures 2020/2021 on TV – Schedule, all channels, kick-off times, PPV games on box office

 Premier League games on free to air TV

-PPV football had made a return with fans being asked to pay a one-off fee per game to be screened live on Sky Sports Box Office or BT Sport Box Office, that’s on top of subscriptions being paid for by existing customers.
+Numerous matches were shown on Pick TV and BBC without cost as a way to bring football to the masses while fans were unable to attend games.

-However, it was confirmed on 13th November that occasional free-to-air games may be returning for the rest of the season, or at least until crowds are allowed to return to stadiums.
+However, in 2020/21 the offering is much smaller.
+Only occasional games will be shown on BBC during the season, but keep checking out this page for the latest updates.

-Keep checking out this page for the latest updates, and we’ll do everything we can to help you watch every moment of Premier League football on free-to-air TV.
+We’ll do everything we can to help you watch every moment of free Premier League football if and when announcements are made.

 Premier League 2020/21 fixtures